talks about his art and ideas

 Painting is not dead, nor should working with oil paint on

-a continuing and developing one.
-Progress is yet to be made,
+is a continuing and developing one.
+Progress is yet to be

 It would seem that the advent of the "ready-made" earlier in

-art.
+in art.
 I believe that this is a detour from the path.
-It is only a
+It is

-matter of time in which innovation for the sake of innovation
+only a matter of time in which innovation for the sake of

-alone will fall by the wayside.
-The true values of art will
+innovation alone will fall by the wayside.
+The true values of

-into the desert to work in quiet undisturbed isolation.
-The work
+out into the desert to work in quiet undisturbed isolation.

-progresses through the direct process of observing nature.
+The work progresses through the direct process of observing

-Scales seem to be removed from the eyes as greater depths of
+nature.
+Scales seem to be removed from the eyes as greater

-colour and spatial relationship appear.
-Indeed the act of
+depths of colour and spatial relationship appear.
+Indeed the

-painting seems to be a form of meditation causing a heightening
+act of painting seems to be a form of meditation causing a

-of the awareness.
-While in the field, what takes place on the
+heightening of the awareness.
+While in the field, what takes

-canvas seems as a reduced reflection of all that is experienced.
+place on the canvas seems as a reduced reflection of all that

 Sometimes I feel that it is the landscape which has painted